rib9985/rock-paper-scissors/README.md

 # rock-paper-scissors
-A Rock Paper Scissor game made for TOP
+A Rock Paper Scissors game made for TOP